glennmatlin/FIFE_manuscript/iff/main.typ

   authors: (authors, affls),
   keywords: ("Language Models", "Instruction Following", "Benchmark", "Finance", "Financial NLP"),
   abstract: [
-    Although Language Models (LMs) excel at following general instructions, their reliability in high-stakes domains like finance is not yet established.
+    s `IFF`  `IFF` LM `IFF`  `IFF` Although Language Models (LMs) excel at following general instructions, their reliability in high-stakes domains like finance is not yet established.
 We find that errors from complex instructions, such as hallucinations or incorrect calculations, limit their adoption where precision is paramount.
 To address this, we introduce the *Instruction Following for Finance (IFF)* benchmark, a rigorous evaluation suite designed to assess the advanced instruction-following capabilities of LMs in the financial domain.
 We construct IFF with #num_prompts human-authored prompts that mirror complex financial analysis tasks, and we embed over #num_instruction_types distinct, verifiable constraints to enable automated, fine-grained compliance checking.

     We evaluate over #num_models_evaluated leading proprietary and open-source models in a zero-shot setting.
 We find that while top-tier proprietary models achieve the highest accuracy, they still fall short of perfect compliance, and they significantly outperform the best open-source models.
 We find that all models struggle with multi-step numerical reasoning and adherence to precise constraints.
 Furthermore, we identify a Pareto frontier between task accuracy and instruction-following fidelity, where models often sacrifice one for the other.
 We release the IFF benchmark and our evaluation framework to facilitate research into building more reliable and obedient LMs for the financial domain.
   ],